“You don’t earn airline miles when you use points to pay for tickets!”

 I applied 50,000 SkyMiles, which knocked $500 off the price.
 The remaining balance was $24.83 (which I paid with my Platinum Card from American Express.)

-SkyMiles-wise, I earned 10,976 MQM and 2 MQSs.
-My base fare was only $170 thus my outstanding cash balance was for various taxes that weren’t eligible for any MQDs or redeemable SkyMiles; I didn’t lose sleep over it. 🙂
+SkyMiles-wise, I earned 10,976 MQM and 2 MQS.
+My base fare was only $170 thus my outstanding cash balance was for various taxes not eligible for MQD or redeemable SkyMiles; I didn’t lose sleep over it. 🙂

 Not to mention, there was Global Upgrade Certificate inventory available.
 So my wife and I rode Delta One roundtrip (note: I earned points on the base fare class not the upgraded Delta One seats we flew).